astroumd/lmtoy/docs/wishlist.md

 * RFI blanking - do we even need this?

-* Add a time column to the SpecFile (maybe the proposed --sample can solve this too)
+* Add a time column to the SpecFile (--sample can solve this too)

 * Masking file with more flexible filtering:
   - by pixel number
   - by rms (absolute, or fractional [rms_cut < 0 can do that now])
   - by time
   - by sequence

   Inspired by miriad, the format could look at follows:

       time(11:20,11:35)